Learning-and-Intelligent-Systems/predicators/supercloud.md

 ## Running Experiments

+To get started, activate the conda environment and switch to the repository.
+If you followed the instructions above, you can do both with `predicate`.

 Before running any experiments, it is good practice to make sure that you have a clean workspace:
 * Make sure that you have already backed up any old results that you want to keep.
 * Remove all previous results: `rm -rf results/* supercloud_* saved_*`.